romi/romi-robots-docs/docs/wip-peter/index.md

 The expression `Camera.create("camera")` returns a new camera object.
 It will look on the network for an available camera called "camera".
-If you have a set-up where that uses several cameras and then you should give them different names, like "left-camera" and "right-camera", for example.
-Behind the scenes, `Camera.create` will figure out where the camera is located on your local network, create a connection to it, and send/receive commands, such as the "grab" command above that captures and downloads an image.
-The method `grab` returns an image using the [PIL package](https://pillow.readthedocs.io/en/stable/index.html).
+If you want to use several cameras then you should give them different names, for example, "left-camera" and "right-camera".
+Behind the scenes, `Camera.create` will figure out where the camera is located on your local network, create a connection to it, and send/receive commands, such as the `grab` command above that captures and downloads a JPEG image.
+In the Python interface, `grab` will return an image using the [PIL](https://pillow.readthedocs.io/en/stable/index.html) library.

 Similarly, to interact with a CNC, you can do the following: